wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-giraph-install-v1.md

 # Install Giraph on HDInsight Hadoop clusters, and use Giraph to process large-scale graphs

 Learn how to customize Windows based HDInsight cluster with Giraph using Script Action, and how to use Giraph to process large-scale graphs.
+For information on using Gi

-You can install Giraph on any type of cluster (Hadoop, Storm, HBase) on Azure HDInsight by using *Script Action*.
+You can install Giraph on any type of cluster (Hadoop, Storm, HBase, Spark) on Azure HDInsight by using *Script Action*.
 A sample script to install Giraph on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).
 The sample script works only with HDInsight cluster version 3.1.
 For more information on HDInsight cluster versions, see [HDInsight cluster versions](/documentation/articles/hdinsight-component-versioning-v1).

 **Related articles**

 - [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1): general information on creating HDInsight clusters.
 - [Customize HDInsight cluster using Script Action][hdinsight-cluster-customize]: general information on customizing HDInsight clusters using Script Action.
 - [Develop Script Action scripts for HDInsight](/documentation/articles/hdinsight-hadoop-script-actions).

 ##<a name="whatis"></a> What is Giraph?